AaltoSciComp/scicomp-docs/news/garage.rst

 Scicomp garage
 ==============

-The Aalto Scicomp Garage is a help session for scientific computing at Aalto organized by the Science-IT team (Triton admins).
+The Aalto Scicomp Garage is a hands-on help session for scientific computing and data-intensive research at
+Aalto organized by the Science-IT team (Triton/HPC support).
+Other teams are sometimes present, such as CSC.
 It's the best time to talk to the people behind scientific computing at Aalto.
 This is a place to get stuff done, so bring your laptop and coffee/food, and come hang out.

-Most of the time, we are just there to answer questions.

-Sometimes, there may be a short presentation on some topic, but you can still ask questions to the other staff before, during, and after that.

 Come if you want to:

 -  Solve problems
--  Discuss bigger problems
+-  Discuss what the best strategy are for your problems
 -  Network with others who are doing similar work
 -  Learn something new
 -  Give feedback